-For 15 years, before coming to terms with my transsexuality, I identified as a “hella butch lesbian”.
+For 15 years, before coming to terms with being trans, I identified as a “hella butch lesbian”.
 I tried every which way to live as butch, attracted to women…but that identity as a woman never fit well.
 Much of this overlapped the Bush presidency, and it was fucking hard.
 Just think how much harder it could have been trying to transition back then!

 Still, two things keep me connected to the LGBT community.
 I have identified as “hella butch” for over 15 years, and that will always be a part of my story.
-My sex change is the other big part.
-I—usually—don’t care how others see me, because I define myself, and how I live myself.
+My transition is the other big part.
+I don’t care how others see me, because I define myself, and how I live myself.
 I will not simply become your friend because we are family, but if we have other things in common, I’ll find ways to be your friend.
-And despite all our differences, I will find my way in this world, and find my place in both the straight and LGBT worlds.
+I will not date the first person who finds me attractive, as I’ve had my share of chasers.